Graduate Certificate Program

 From time to time Korea Program faculty or visitors will offer courses on specialized topics that are not part of the regular curriculum.
 In the past the faculty have offered courses such as North Korean Society, Religion in Korea, or Problems of Divided Korea.

-For more information, please contact Center for Korea Studies Director Professor Clark Sorensen (firstname.lastname@example.org).
+For more information, please contact Center for Korea Studies Director Professor Yong-Chool Ha (firstname.lastname@example.org).

 To apply to the Korea Studies Graduate Certificate:

-To apply for the Korea Studies Certificate Program, please the following to Center for Korea Studies Associate Director Young Sook Lim (email@example.com):
+To apply for the Korea Studies Certificate Program, please forward the following to Center for Korea Studies Interim Associate Director, Ian Oates (email@example.com):

 - Your resume